mythril-forge/homebrew-spells/spells/level-2/melfs-acid-arrow.md

 **Range:** touch

-**Tags:** verbal, somatic, material, concentration
+**Tags:** verbal, somatic, material

 **Material Components:** powdered rhubarb leaf and an adder's stomach

 ---

 ## Description
-You touch an arrow or bolt.
-A shimmering green energy envelops the item for the duration.
-When shot, it streaks toward its target and bursts in a spray of acid.
+A shimmering green needle streaks toward a target within range and bursts in a spray of acid.
-On a hit, the target takes `4d4` extra acid damage.
+On a hit, the target takes `3d4` extra acid damage.
-Hit or miss, each creature within a 10-foot-radius sphere centered on the attack's point of impact must succeed on a Dexterity Saving Throw or take `2d8` acid damage.
+Hit or miss, each creature within a 10-foot-radius sphere centered on the attack's point of impact must succeed on a Dexterity Saving Throw or take `3d4` acid damage.
+If the attack hits your initial target, then it automatically fails its save.

+## At Higher Levels
+If you cast this spell using a spell slot of 3rd level or higher, the damage for both effects of the spell increases by `1d4` for each slot level above 2nd.

 ---